ashuvssut/market-watcher/README.md

 - Whenever possible prefer Tamagui Lucide Icons instead of expo vector icons
 - ~~Its a monorepo~~ (Its not)
   - Follow [this](https://tamagui.dev/docs/guides/metro#native) to add metro monorepo support (Didnt work for me though)
-- The Optimizing compiler is only enabled for expo.
-There is no web support for optimizing compiler.
-Follow [Web Support section here](https://tamagui.dev/docs/guides/metro#native) to add it
+- The Optimizing compiler is enabled for metro bundler web and expo.
+Follow [Web Support section here](https://tamagui.dev/docs/guides/metro#native) to know more on web support
+  - By adding the optimizing compiler to your project, you might have to delete the `node_modules` and install them again.
+Use `expo start -c` to test the run.
+If its not successful, try again but delete `yarn.lock` (Dangerous move -- save your yarn.lock before doing this stunt) too this time

 ## Get started